 David Sun is currently the Associate Director of Diversity Programs.
 Sun’s research and experience in higher education has included many capacities focused on diversity and inclusion, particularly in areas of equity and access for underrepresented students in higher education.
 Prior to this role, he oversaw a living learning community focused on multiculturalism that examined both identity development and the phenomenon of intersectionality at Cornell University.

 Sun received his Master of Arts in Higher Education and Student Affairs from New York University and his Bachelor of Arts in Psychology and Human Resources Management from Rutgers University.

 Email | Phone: 310-267-1917

-Teresa Valenzuela is associate director of the UCLA Alumni Association’s social media with more than 23 years of professional experience in student affairs, student services, alumni outreach and communications.
+Teresa Valenzuela is director of the UCLA Alumni Association’s social media with more than 23 years of professional experience in student affairs, student services, alumni outreach and communications.